VRViewportPose/VRViewportPose/README.md

 h.
 Disconnect the Oculus Quest 2 from the computer.
 After setting up a new Guardian Boundary, the vritual reality game with ALG-ViS will be automatically loaded.

+# Citation

+Please cite the following paper in your publications if the code helps your research.

+     @inproceedings{Liu20CollabAR,
+      title={{CollabAR}: Edge-assisted collaborative image recognition for mobile augmented reality }, author={Liu, Zida and Lan, Guohao and Stojkovic, Jovan and Yunfan, Zhang and Joe-Wong, Carlee and Gorlatova, Maria}, booktitle={Proceedings of the 19th ACM/IEEE Conference on Information Processing in Sensor Networks}, year={2020}
+    }

+# Acknowledgments

+We thank the study's participants for their time in the data collection.
+This study was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/), and was approved by our institution's Institutional Review Board.

+The contributors of the dataset and code are [Ying Chen](https://sites.duke.edu/marialabyingchen/) and [Maria Gorlatova](https://maria.gorlatova.com/).
+For questions on this repository or the related paper, please contact Ying Chen at yc383 [AT] duke [DOT] edu.

 # References
 [1] Unity Asset Store.
 (2020) Office. https://assetstore.unity.com/packages/3d/environments/snapsprototype-office-137490